If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Inflammation (irritation).
 This can be caused by an infection of the cervix, including a yeast infection, infection with the human papillomavirus (HPV), the herpes virus, or many other infections.

 - Abnormal cells.
 These changes are called cervical dysplasia.
 The cells are not cancer cells, but may be precancerous (which means they could eventually turn into cancer).

 - More serious signs of cancer.
 These changes affect the top layers of the cervix but don’t go beyond the cervix.

 If the results of your Pap smear are abnormal, your healthcare provider may want to do another Pap smear or may want you to have a colposcopy.
-A colposcopy gives your healthcare provider a better look at your cervix and allows them to take a sample of tissue (called a biopsy).
+During this procedure, they will use a magnifying lens to look more closely at your cervix.
+They can also take a sample of tissue (biopsy) to test for cancer.

 How often should I have a Pap smear?